logicmagix/XTide86/README.md

 - Default input layout reformatted with latest push.. feedback requested or alternately change it to your liking in init.vim.
 - If you are having issues with the ipython buffer closing when running instances of gui libraries like pygame, use the RestartIPython function with :RestartIPython or \n to create a new buffer.
 - WARNING!!
 If making your own modifications to tide42 make sure to back then up before running --update as it will wipe and copy over any existing changes in your repo or installed files including init.vim

-06.02.25 NOTICE FOR EXISTING USERS!!
-New --update logic is now fully functional and tested across multiple systems.
-You can either git restore . and git pull origin stable in your repo or re clone, chmod+x install.sh and ./install.sh; Use --update going forward.

 06.02.26 Implentation for an R interactive session buffer is in the works!